Back to blog

 A professional reserve study company inspects the community's major assets and estimates:

 • What they are.
-Every significant component — roofs, asphalt, pools, elevators, HVAC systems, fencing, painting, plumbing, electrical systems, decks, stairways, and more.
+Every significant component: roofs, asphalt, pools, elevators, HVAC systems, fencing, painting, plumbing, electrical, decks, stairways, and on and on.

 • How old they are.
-Current age and condition based on visual inspection.
+Current age and condition based on a visual inspection.

 • How long they'll last.
 The estimated remaining useful life.
-A roof installed 10 years ago with a 25-year expected lifespan has 15 years of remaining life.
+A roof installed 10 years ago with a 25-year expected lifespan has 15 years left.

 • How much they'll cost to replace.
-The estimated replacement cost in future dollars, accounting for inflation.
+The estimated replacement cost in future dollars, with inflation baked in.

-A comprehensive reserve study for a mid-size condo community might identify 40-80 individual components, each with its own timeline and cost estimate.
+A reserve study for a mid-size condo community might identify 40 to 80 individual components.
+Each one gets its own timeline and cost estimate.

 2. The Financial Analysis

-The financial analysis takes the physical findings and calculates:
+The financial analysis takes those physical findings and runs the numbers:

 • Total future replacement costs.
-The sum of all anticipated capital expenditures over the study period (typically 30 years).
+The sum of all anticipated capital expenditures over the study period, usually 30 years.

 • Current reserve fund balance.
-How much money the HOA has saved.
+How much the HOA has actually saved.

 • Recommended annual contribution.
 How much the HOA should be putting into reserves each year to meet future obligations.

 • Percent funded.
-The ratio of current reserves to the "ideal" balance — the amount the HOA should have based on the age and depreciation of its assets.
+The ratio of current reserves to the "ideal" balance, meaning the amount the HOA should have saved based on the age and depreciation of its assets.

 The Number That Matters: Percent Funded

-The percent funded metric is the single most important number in a reserve study.
-It tells you whether the HOA is on track financially.
+Percent funded is the single most important number in a reserve study.

-How it's calculated: The reserve study assigns each component a proportional "ideal" reserve based on its age and replacement cost.
-If a $100,000 roof has a 20-year lifespan and it's 10 years old, the ideal reserve for that component is $50,000 (50% of its life consumed = 50% of replacement cost should be saved).
-Sum all components, compare to the actual reserve balance, and you get the percent funded.
+The study assigns each component a proportional "ideal" reserve based on its age and replacement cost.
+Say a $100,000 roof has a 20-year lifespan and it's 10 years old.
+The ideal reserve for that component is $50,000 (50% of its life consumed, so 50% of replacement cost should be saved).
+Add up all the components, compare to the actual reserve balance, and you get the percent funded.

 What the numbers mean:

 • 70%+ funded: Strong.
-The HOA is adequately prepared for anticipated repairs.
-Special assessments are unlikely unless something unexpected happens.
+The HOA is prepared for anticipated repairs.
+Special assessments are unlikely unless something unexpected hits.

 • 50-70%: Fair.
 There's a buffer, but it's thin.
-If multiple major expenses hit in the same year, the reserves might not cover them.
+If two or three major expenses land in the same year, reserves might not cover them.

 • 30-50%: Below average.
 The HOA has been underfunding reserves.
 Special assessments are likely within 3-5 years.

 • Under 30%: Poor.
-The community is significantly underfunded.
-Special assessments are virtually inevitable, and they could be substantial.
+Significantly underfunded.
+Special assessments are virtually inevitable, and they could be big.

 • 0-10%: Critical.
-This community has almost no reserves.
+Almost no reserves.
 Major expenses will require immediate special assessments or loans.

-The national average for HOA reserve funding is roughly 50-60%, which means the average community is somewhat underfunded.
-This isn't a crisis for most, but it does mean that special assessments are more common than most homebuyers realize.
+The national average for HOA reserve funding sits around 50-60%.
+That means the average community is somewhat underfunded.
+Not a crisis for most, but it does mean special assessments happen more often than most homebuyers expect.

 Why Reserves Get Underfunded

 Underfunding isn't accidental.
-It's a pattern driven by predictable human behavior.
+It's a pattern, and it's predictable.

 Nobody wants higher dues.
 Board members are elected by homeowners.
-Homeowners don't like assessment increases.
+Homeowners hate assessment increases.
 So boards keep dues low and defer reserve contributions.
-It works great for a few years.
+Works great for a few years.
 Then the roof needs replacing and there's no money.

-Unexpected costs.
-Insurance premiums have increased 30-50% in many markets since 2020.
-Material and labor costs have risen significantly.
+Unexpected costs make it worse.
+Insurance premiums have jumped 30-50% in many markets since 2020.
+Material and labor costs have climbed right alongside them.
 A reserve study from 2019 may underestimate current replacement costs by 20-40%.

 Post-Surfside Changes

-The collapse of Champlain Towers South in Surfside, Florida in June 2021 killed 98 people and exposed systemic problems with condo reserve funding.
-The building had known structural issues and severely underfunded reserves — the board had repeatedly deferred critical repairs.
+The collapse of Champlain Towers South in Surfside, Florida in June 2021 killed 98 people.
+It also exposed systemic problems with condo reserve funding that had been building for decades.
+The building had known structural issues and severely underfunded reserves.
+The board had repeatedly deferred critical repairs.

-The legislative response was swift, particularly in Florida:
+The legislative response came fast, especially in Florida.

 Milestone inspections.
 Buildings 25 years or older must undergo structural inspections by licensed engineers.

-These changes have enormous financial implications.
-Communities that have been deferring reserve funding for decades now need to catch up — fast.
-Special assessments of $50,000-$100,000+ per unit are being reported in older Florida condos as boards scramble to comply.
+The financial fallout has been staggering.
+Communities that have been deferring reserve funding for decades now need to catch up fast.
+Special assessments of $50,000 to $100,000+ per unit are being reported in older Florida condos as boards scramble to comply.

 Other states are watching Florida closely.
 Similar legislation is being considered in several states with large condo populations.